Energy based diffusion generator for efficient sampling of Boltzmann distributions: Experiments

-\textbf{2D energy function} Firstly, we compare our model with the other models on several synthetic 2D energy functions: MoG2(i) (Mixture of two isotropic Gaussians with the same $\sigma^2=0.5$ or different variance $\sigma_1^2=1.5, \sigma_2^2=0.3$ and centroids separated by distance $10$), MoG6 (Mixture of six isotropic Gaussians with variance $\sigma^2=0.1$), MoG9 (Mixture of nine isotropic Gaussians with variance $\sigma^2=0.3$), Ring, Ring5 (energy functions can be seen in \cite{mc-4}).
+\textbf{2D energy function} Firstly, we compare our model with the other models on several synthetic 2D energy functions: MoG2 (Mixture of two isotropic Gaussians with equal variance $\sigma^2=0.5$, centers $10$ apart), MoG2(i) (Mixture of two isotropic Gaussians with unequal variance $\sigma_1^2=1.5, \sigma_2^2=0.3$, centers $10$ apart), MoG6 (Mixture of six isotropic Gaussians with variance $\sigma^2=0.1$), MoG9 (Mixture of nine isotropic Gaussians with variance $\sigma^2=0.3$), Ring, Ring5 (energy functions can be seen in \cite{mc-4}).
 We present the histogram of samples for visual inspection in Fig.~\ref{fig:2d-example}, and Table \ref{tab:result} summarizes the sampling errors.
 As shown, EDG delivers higher-quality samples compared to the other methods.
-To elucidate the function of each component in EDG, we compare our model with vanilla VAE in \ref{append:ablation}. \textbf{Bayesian Logistic Regression } In the subsequent experiments, we highlight the efficacy of EDG in the context of Bayesian logistic regression, particularly when dealing with a posterior distribution residing in a higher-dimensional space.
+To further clarify the contribution of each component in EDG, we compare it with a vanilla VAE in \ref{append:ablation}.
+The effectiveness of the reweighting scheme is also evaluated in \ref{append:experimental-details}.

+\textbf{Bayesian Logistic Regression } In the subsequent experiments, we highlight the efficacy of EDG in the context of Bayesian logistic regression, particularly when dealing with a posterior distribution residing in a higher-dimensional space.
 In this scenario, we tackle a binary classification problem with labels $L=\{0, 1\}$ and high-dimensional features $D$.
 The classifier's output is defined as

 where $x=(w,b)$.
 We aim to draw samples $x^1,\ldots,x^N$ from the posterior distribution